 - create competition between potential buyers, thereby increasing the likely exit price for the current owner(s).

 Independently of this, companies with a strong management team (independent of the exiting owners) are usually valued more highly than those without.

 5. Take advantage of potential tax efficiencies.

-The availability of potential tax concessions is not a reason for implementing an employee share scheme.
+The availability of potential tax concessions, such as the start-up tax concession, is not a reason for implementing an employee share scheme.
 They should be one of your last considerations, and only after you have decided to commit for other commercial reasons.